Does castor oil help beard growth? Read our in-depth guide to grow a nice beard naturally and groom your facial hair!

 Fourth step: Keep it healthy, use castor oil for beards

-You are here on THE blog dedicated to castor oil so let’s talk a bit more about its great effect on your beard!
-Castor oil gives an in depth hydration to your beard and in a few days, your hair become more flexible and silky.
-For those with a thick and rough beard it really is a MUST.
+You are here on the blog dedicated to castor oil so let’s talk a bit more about its great effect on your beard!
+Castor oil gives in-depth hydration to your beard and in a few days, your hair becomes more flexible and silky.
+For those with a thick and rough beard, it really is a must.

 Our advice: Apply a few drops of castor oil directly on your beard or skin before you go to bed.
 Let it soak overnight and repeat 3 times a week (careful with your pillow, castor oil is an oil (no joke) it could stain, think about protecting it with an old sheet or towel).

 You will soon be the Michelangelo of the beard!
 Have fun, and please share your experience with your fellow beard masters!
 Post your photos and leave a comment!
-Thanks for reading castor oil for beards on Castor Oil guide!
+Thanks for reading about using castor oil for beard growth!